russom/DSND-Capstone/Capstone_writeup.md

   train, test = df_user_logs_mod.randomSplit([0.8, 0.2], seed=42)
 ```

-* Then I have defined a [VectorAssembler](https://spark.apache.org/docs/latest/ml-features#vectorassembler) to combine all the features of interest in a single vector:
+* Then I defined a [VectorAssembler](https://spark.apache.org/docs/latest/ml-features#vectorassembler) to combine all the features of interest in a single vector:

 ```
   # Define VectorAssembler